denismakogon/denismakogon.github.io/_posts/2022-06-30-Introduction-To-Project-Panama-Part-3.markdown

 ### C code in Java

-The same infrastructure code for C _printf_ written in Java using Foreign Function & Memory API will explicitly show that a developer will have to do exactly what the C compiler does.
+The infrastructure code for C _printf_ written in Java using Foreign Function & Memory API will explicitly show that a developer will have to do exactly what the C compiler does.

 For each combination of variadic arguments, it's necessary to create a specialized variant of the **MethodHandle**.
 In situations like this, the **Linker** acts like the C compiler and the **FunctionDescriptor** as the **MethodType** holder:
 ```java